 China where capitalism seems be growing as weeds on a fallow land, with its costs of cultural diversity.
 And Mongolia, a country where a nomadic life-style is still alive but where almost half of the population lives in the capital.
 Would these people willing to recognize that part of what stays away of a socially just and environmental sustainable world is the fact that the playing field has been skewed in favor of some groups at the expense of others.
 Or in other words that the game we are playing is a rigged.
 Which causes and effects do they identify for social unjust and ecological destruction.
 What makes them alive?
 What are their hopes and what is needed in this world according to them?

 The symposium tries integrate the wisdom of indigenous people with scientific knowledge.
-It starts with a quote from an Indigenous Elder of the Amazon:
+It starts with a quote from Aboriginal Elders:

 “If you are here coming to help us, then you are wasting your time.
 If you are here because you know that your liberation is bound up with ours, then let’s work together.”